 Check Your Disk Space

-It’s also important to check your disk space periodically to see what parts of your website are taking up the most room, so you know where to compress or delete unnecessary files if you’re running out of room.
+It’s also important to check your disk space periodically to see what parts of your website are taking up the most room, so you know where to compress or delete unnecessary files if you’re running out of space.

-Click the “Disk Usage” icon above to come to this screen:
+Click the “Disk Usage” icon above:

 This page gives you an at-a-glance look at the different sections of your file manager and how much space each is taking up.